-Solution: To solve this issue, log on to the device with its local user account as shown below.
-For a similar error on Windows trust relationship between this workstation and the primary domain failing, see the following link.
+Solution: Log on to the device with its local user account as shown below to solve this issue.
+For a similar error on the Windows trust relationship between this workstation and the primary domain failing, see the following link.

 You will have to take the Server out of the domain and have it rejoined.